HackTheSolarSystem/amnh2019-hacksolar-hiddenvenus-/README.md

 ![Demonstration of satellite orientation terms](readme-images/satellite-info.png)

+A note: incidence angle and look angle are *not* the same.
+On the radar swath is a line that crosses it, along with a squiggly.
+The line represents an assumed reference surface, and the squiggly is the actual surface.
+The reference surface is flat in the picture, but it doesn't have to be.
+And actual surfaces often aren't flat.
+The picture-in-picture insert describes this well: there's the *local* incidence angle, which is the actual incidence angle the radiation makes with the actual (squiggly) ground.

 There's a few things that affect how capable a patch of land is at reflecting radiation: the *incidence angle* (the angle between the radiation and the surface struck by it), the roughness of the ground,